openjs-foundation/cross-project-council/governance/GOVERNANCE.md

 ### Fast-Tracking PRs

-Special exception is made for pull requests seeking to make any of the following changes to this repository:
+A special exception is made for pull requests seeking to make any of the following changes to any openjs-foundation's repository:

 - Errata fixes.
 - Editorial changes.